 100 Things You Should Never Do During the Coronavirus Pandemic

 You're reading a ton of information about coronavirus (more specifically, COVID-19) and what to do while we're in an active pandemic.
-Some of this info is spot-on; some of it's utterly bogus; some of it changes every day; most of it's scaring the pants off you.
-That's why we've consulted the experts to compile this comprehensive list of the most important, science-backed things you can do to slow the spread.
-You might think you've taken every precaution, but keep reading and lower your chances of contracting the potentially deadly virus at all costs.
+Some of what you've heard is spot-on; some of it's utterly bogus; some of it changes every day; most of it's scaring the pants off you.
+That's why we've consulted the experts to compile this comprehensive list of the most important, science-backed things you can do to stay healthy.
+Read to the end to lower your chances of contracting the potentially deadly virus at all costs.